EchterAlsFake/EchterAlsFake/README.md

 <br>Mouse: `Logitech G502 Lightspeed`
 <br>Monitors `Gigabyte M27Q (170Hz)`; `Some Asus monitor idk (60Hz)`

-I also have a Laptop which is the `MSI Stealth 15M A11UEK` (broken currently lmao)
+I also have a Laptop which is the `MSI Stealth 15M A11UEK`

 ### This README was inspired by [ForrestKnight](https://github.com/ForrestKnight)